10 worst Microsoft Excel practices

 3. Using too many worksheets

-Again too many people use too many worksheet.
+Too many people use too many worksheet.
 As above in #1, they create Worksheets named ‘jan’, ‘feb’, ‘mar’, ‘apr’ and so on.
 Later on it will become very difficult to get totals or filter this data.
 Forget about multiple worksheets and put everything in one sheet, as long as the data belongs together of course.
+Update: too little worksheets is bad as well, if you think you need to put everything including charts and pivot tables on one sheet, think again.

 4. Using color to indicate meta data